beetwo/website/source/texts/team.html.md

 ---

-Please allow us to introduce ourselves: We are a bunch of software developers, designers, and social scientists who are united by something far greater than our knowledge and skills —our passion for social impact.
+Please allow us to introduce ourselves: We are a bunch of software developers, designers, and social scientists who are united by something far greater than our knowledge and skills – our passion for social impact.